sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Retail & CPG 2: Cohort Analysis/Retail & CPG 2: Cohort Analysis.md

 ![image2](assets/creatingachildtable_2.png)

-5. Now hover over the top right of the “Revenue Cohort” table, select the “Kebab” icon and click “Move to page” → “New Page”.
+5. Now hover over the top right of the “Revenue Cohort” table, select the `3-dots` icon and click “Move to page” → “New Page”.

 ![image3](assets/creatingachildtable_3.png)